mohammad-imron/trfmgt/README.md

 # Traffic management
-This repository is for Grab aiforsea challenge 2019 for traffic management category details of the competition can be seen here:https://www.aiforsea.com/traffic-management
+This repository is for Grab aiforsea challenge 2019 for traffic management category. details of the competition can be seen here:https://www.aiforsea.com/traffic-management

 ## 1. Introduction